dhilst/dhilst.github.io/_posts/2026-09-19-sweng-as-opt-prob.md

 ---
 layout: post
-title: "How I view Software Development in the AI era"
+title: "How I see Software Development in the AI era"
 tags: [software, software-engineering]
 ---
 Most software is not proven correct before release.
 It is tested, judged good